 Challenges in Large-Scale Active Directory Group Management

-to control user access to resources:
+groups to control user access to resources:

 Groups are defined in Active Directory to reflect business functions